 What is Plan S?

-Plan S is a policy, which originated from funders in the European Union but has now been adopted by funders from across the world, that states that all research funded by Coalition S funders must be made fully OA.
+Plan S is a policy originated from funders in the European Union but has now been adopted by funders from across the world.
+Plan S states that all research funded by Coalition S funders must be made fully OA.
 It is a substantial move beyond the previous policies, which strongly recommended, but did not mandate, OA publishing.